apache/calcite/site/_docs/howto.md

 Make sure to add the version number and date of the latest release at the site linked to in the email.

 Update the site with the release note, the release announcement, and the javadoc of the new version.
-The javadoc can be generated only from a final version (not a SNAPSHOT) so checkout the most recent tag and start working there (`git checkout calcite-X.Y.Z`).
 Add a release announcement by copying [site/_posts/2016-10-12-release-1.10.0.md]({{ site.sourceRoot }}/site/_posts/2016-10-12-release-1.10.0.md).
 Generate the javadoc, and [preview](http://localhost:4000/news/) the site by following the instructions in [site/README.md]({{ site.sourceRoot }}/site/README.md).
-Check that the announcement, javadoc, and release note appear correctly and then publish the site following the instructions in the same file.
-Now checkout again the release branch (`git checkout branch-X.Y`) and commit the release announcement.
+Ensure the announcement, javadoc, and release note appear correctly and then publish the site following the instructions in the same file.
+Rebase the `site` branch with `master` (e.g., `git checkout site && git rebase master`);

-Merge the release branch back into `master` (e.g., `git merge --ff-only branch-X.Y`) and align the `master` with the `site` branch (e.g., `git merge --ff-only site`).
+at this point there shouldn't be any commits in `site` that are not in `master`, so the rebase is essentially a noop.

 In JIRA, search for
 [all issues resolved in this release](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CALCITE%20and%20fixVersion%20%3D%201.5.0%20and%20status%20%3D%20Resolved%20and%20resolution%20%3D%20Fixed),